 Bernard Pietraga -Contemporary Painter

-How his work are special?
+What makes his work special?

 “For any kind of creative process to take place the artist must be in a special mood.”

-The principle of Pietraga’s work is the use of “sacred geometry” – three basic geometric figures: circle, square and triangle, as well as the golden ratio.
-The essence of sacred geometry is hidden in its proportions.
+The principle of Pietraga’s work is the use of “sacred geometry” – three basic geometric figures: the circle, the square and the triangle, as well as the golden section.
+The essence of Sacred Geometry lies in its proportions.
 It has a universal message.
-Pietraga uses this principle to create his paintings.
+Pietraga uses this principle in his paintings.

-His works are based on simple geometric figures, which he uses as a basis for creating his paintings.
-At first glance it seems that they consist of only circles, squares and triangles.
-In fact, however, these figures undergo a transformation into a new, different – yet beautiful – form.
-They are transformed into a “new reality”: the world of the painting is a reflection of our world, but from a different perspective.
+His work is based on simple geometric figures, which he uses as the basis for his paintings.
+At first glance they appear to be just circles, squares and triangles.
+In fact, these figures are transformed into a new, different – yet beautiful – form.
+They are transformed into a ‘new reality’: the world of the painting is a reflection of our world, but from a different perspective.

 Bernard Pietraga works can be found in Gallery 104 Broadway, NY and in a lot of arts private collections.
 His works can be found also in France, Netherlands, Poland, etc.